 In order to combine RHF funding with the MTW Block Grant, Seattle Housing Authority provides an annual update on expenditures of RHF funding in the MTW report.
-DDTF funding and its associated requirements will replace RHF in a few years.
+DDTF funding and its associated requirements will replace RHF within a few years.
 DDTF will not have the same RHF annual reporting requirements and can be used for additional capital needs.

-In 2015, the agency received \$300,000 in RHF funding and spent \$8.3 million.
-Expenditures on RHF activities supported the redevelopment of Yesler Terrace and other properties, including predevelopment, infrastructure, and street utilities.
-In 2015 construction was completed on the 83-units at Raven Terrace, the 69 new and rehabilitated units at Leschi House, and the 103 units at Kebero Court.
-Construction is ongoing at Hoa Mai Gardens, and engineering and design is underway at Red Cedar at 888 East Fir.
+In 2016, the agency received \$170,000 in RHF funding and spent well over this amount on RHF activities that supported the redevelopment of Yesler Terrace and other properties, including predevelopment, infrastructure, and construction.
+In 2016 residents moved into the 83 units at Raven Terrace.
+Hoa Mai Gardens was under construction with anticipated completion in mid-2017.
+Engineering and design activities continued in 2016 for Red Cedar at 888 East Fir and financing will close in early 2017.
+All of these projects are part of Yesler Terrace redevelopment.